-By custom ukulele – we mean a ukulele that is built just for you.
-That process begins when you select the specific piece of wood that you’d like your instrument to be built from.
+At Lichty Guitars by custom ukulele – we mean a ukulele that is designed and handcrafted just for you.
+Different woods contribute to different tones (along with the type of sound board, bracing and many other factors).
+When you place an order for a custom ukulele Jay will discuss all the variables with you to kick off the design process.
+The next step is for you to select the specific piece of wood that you’d like your instrument to be built from.
 We have on hand, at all times, a wide selection of premium exotic and domestic woods.
 Look through our selection and see which set of wood “has your name on it.”

 “I look for wood that speaks to me both visually and tonally.
 What I’m after is wood that has that wow factor – a powerful blend of stop-you-in-your-tracks beauty and a rich tonal quality.
 Selection of the very best wood is where the joy in building each guitar begins.” – Jay

 If you are wondering what is the best ukulele tonewood, we invite you to read the following post: Best Acoustic Guitar Tonewood / Best Ukulele Tonewood ?

 Here is a sample of our current wood supply

 Very similar to Cocobolo in looks and in tone (none currently available)

 Black Limba, which is the sapwood and heartwood of the White Limba tree is similar in quality to mahogany and yet its distinct figure sets it apart from any other tonewood.

 Brazilian Rosewood is a protected species and the wood is therefore becoming increasingly hard to find.
 We look for old growth and CITES Certified wood.
 Brazilian Rosewood is considered to be the premier tonewood by luthiers and guitar and ukulele players.
 It is currently one of our most popular woods for custom order ukes.